heymynameisrob/milos-zed-theme/README.md

 # Milos

-Tangerine and Malibu flavored dark theme for Zed.
+Tangerine and Duckegg flavored dark theme for Zed.
 Vibrant, cool, and tailored for writing TypeScript.

 Named after my dog.